ROSEROHZ/alx-low_level_programming/0x03-debugging/README.md

-# 0x03-debugging
-This is a Debugging project.
-I am learning what debugging is, some methods of debugging manually and how to debug.
+This is a Debugging project, and I am learning how to debug.